How to Stay Healthy During the Holidays—Both Physically *and* Mentally—in 5 Easy Steps

-Well, not this year, Winter.
-We’re stocking our arsenal with ways to elegantly sidestep the cycle with chill and ease, courtesy of some of the most in-demand wellness pros.
-Ahead, Savvas and a coterie of experts—including celebrity nutritionist Kelly LeVeque (whose clients include Jessica Alba, Chelsea Handler, and Emmy Rossum) and Lauren Roxburgh, a body worker, trainer, and fascia and alignment expert who works with some of the world’s top athletes and stars—help us slide into 2018 already balanced, healthy, and ready to rock.
+We’re stocking our arsenal with ways to elegantly sidestep the stress and lean into the joy, courtesy of some of the most in-demand wellness pros.
+Ahead, Savvas and a coterie of experts—including celebrity nutritionist Kelly LeVeque (whose clients include Jessica Alba, Chelsea Handler, and Emmy Rossum) and Lauren Roxburgh, a bodyworker, trainer, and fascia and alignment expert who works with some of the world’s top athletes and stars—help us slide into 2021 already balanced, healthy, and ready to rock.

 Really!
-LeVeque suggests grabbing that glass of bubbly…and sipping it alongside a glass of water.
+LeVeque suggests grabbing that glass of bubbly...and sipping it alongside a glass of water.
 The strategy helps slow down alcohol consumption and keep the body more hydrated.
 Or, do one better and make your first party drink an alcohol-free one.
 “Grab a soda water with lemon or a flat water,” LeVeque says.
-That way, she says, you can “work through the first few party jitters without sucking down a cocktail too quickly.”
-And who knows?
-Maybe you’ll realize you don’t want to imbibe at all that night.
+That way, she says, you can "work through the first few party jitters without sucking down a cocktail too quickly."
+This is a good policy whether you're meeting up with your quarantine pod or staying at home with your partner or roommates.

-Real talk: Few of us are immune to the charms of Stranger Things, and it’s all too easy to hit “next episode” several times in a single sitting, particularly when short days make 5 p.m. and 12 a.m. feel the same.
+Real talk: Few of us are immune to the charms of The Queen's Gambit, and it’s all too easy to hit “next episode” several times in a single sitting, particularly when short days make 5 p.m. and 12 a.m. feel the same.
 But LeVeque notes there are major consequences to instant gratification, Netflix-style.
-Shorter nightly sleep has been connected to an consistent increased risk of obesity, no matter if you’re 2 years old or 102, male or female, according to research by the Clinical Sciences Research Institute at the University of Warwick Medical School in the United Kingdom.
+Shorter nightly sleep has been connected to a slew of problems including lack of energy, moodiness, aching muscles, and headaches.
 The takeaway?
 Dim your screens and get more shut-eye.
 You can check back with Instagram or whatever’s streaming at a more mind- and body-friendly time.

-Gearing up for sparkling conversation during party season can be an energy zapper unto itself.
-If the thought of butterflying around a soiree makes you want to hide under your covers, take a note from 8Greens founder Dawn Russell, author of the newly-released The 8Greens Cookbook: Party like a wallflower instead.
+Gearing up for sparkling conversation during Zoom party season can be an energy zapper unto itself.
+If the thought of butterflying around a virtual soiree makes you want to hide under your covers, take a note from 8Greens founder Dawn Russell, author of The 8Greens Cookbook: Party like a wallflower instead.
 “There are a lot of parties and people out during the holiday season, which can be a bit overwhelming.
-No matter what, make sure you have a good time yourself,” she says.
-And that might mean standing in the corner for a bit and just watching, or leaving early.
-(Promise, you don’t get a prize for being the last person standing at a shindig.)
+No matter what, make sure you have a good time yourself," she says.
+And that might mean just listening as your pals tell on-screen tales of 2020.

 Let’s face it, for those who aren’t early risers, squeezing a workout in when it gets dark at 4:30 p.m. can feel next to impossible.
 But Roxburgh has a simple save on days like this: No matter what you do or where you go, pick the long way.
-“Walk as much as possible.
-Take the stairs or park your car a bit further to get a few extra steps in,” she says.
+In COVID-19 times, that might mean walking to the grocery store or finding a socially-distanced walking path to cover during your work break.
+"Walk as much as possible.
+Take the stairs or park your car a bit further to get a few extra steps in," she says.

 This not only helps make up for the movement deficit that befalls sedentary office workers, but can do wonders to help you feel more present, aware, and centered, too.
 "Try not to be not stiff and tight.
 Instead, walk with ease, relax your shoulders, and feel and allow your body to move," Roxburgh advises.
 "This allows your energy to move more freely through you and helps bring you into the present moment."

-This year’s current events and destructive weather patterns are enough to make even the most effervescent of souls feel bogged down.
-Tack on blustery winter days and one’s outlook can begin to feel as dim as the sky.
+This year’s political climate and health disasters are enough to make even the most effervescent of souls feel bogged down.
+Tack on blustery winter days and one's outlook can begin to feel as dim as the sky.
 Thankfully, Savvas has your back.
 He offers a simple, three-step practice you can use to reconnect, getting your head back in the game and in the holiday spirit.

 1. Accept your moment.
 “Do this by saying something like, ‘I accept I am sitting here and it’s perfect.
 I accept that I am breathing and it’s perfect.
 I accept that everything changes eventually, and it’s perfect,’” Savvas suggests.
 “Feel free to adapt this to your exact moment and accept the moment you’re in.”
 Once finished, take a deep, calming breath in and out.